 Carrier matching: Based on the risk profile, Otto matches prospects to the right carriers so producers write business that underwriters love to approve.

 With 50+ AI agents pulling data from different sources, the team needed strong patterns for displaying varied data types consistently.
-We built a component framework that could handle everything from financial data to location info to industry-specific risk factors — all in a way that felt unified and scannable.
-The information architecture had to balance density for power users against approachability for producers who aren't especially technical.
+We built a component framework that could handle everything from financial data to location info to industry-specific risk factors - all of it layered so producers see what matters first and can drill deeper when needed.
+The information architecture had to balance depth for power users against approachability for producers who aren't especially technical.

-Led product design during the 0 to 1 phase of Lineup.ai, partnering with engineering and data science to translate complex AI forecasting models into intuitive daily tools used by hundreds of restaurant employees.
+Led product design during the 0 to 1 phase of Lineup.ai partnering with engineering and data science to turn complex AI forecasting models into daily tools that restaurant managers could actually use between rushes.

 Restaurant managers make scheduling, forecasting, and labor decisions that directly impact profitability.
 Most of them rely on gut instinct and spreadsheets.
 AI can predict demand, optimize schedules, and reduce labor costs, but only if managers trust it enough to actually use it.